airjp73/rvf/packages/react-router/README.md

-# RVF Remix
+# RVF React Router

-The Remix adapter for [RVF](https://github.com/airjp73/remix-validated-form).
+The React Router adapter for [RVF](https://github.com/airjp73/rvf).
-This is the package you should use if you are using Remix.
+This is the package you should use if you are using React Router.

 ## Docs